Lightweight network towards real-time image denoising on mobile devices: Network Architecture

 \subsection{Lightweight Feature Extraction}

 To further improve the feature extraction and representation capabilities of the downsampling module, we replace the stride-2 convolution with the Haar transform, which can be efficiently implemented in a convolution form with a kernel size of 2.
 Compared to a stride-2 convolution, Haar transform is invertible, which ensures that the frequency information of the input can be effectively captured in a lossless manner.
-This is very helpful for the restoration of noisy image details \cite{liu2018multi}.
-In addition, Haar transform can result in a more compact feature representation, meaning that fewer hidden channels between the downsampling blocks can lead to a better denoising performance, which also reduces the latency.
+This is very helpful in preserving textures \cite{liu2018multi}.
+In addition, Haar transform is a more compact feature representation, meaning that fewer hidden channels between the downsampling blocks can lead to a better denoising performance, which also reduces the latency.
 Table \ref{ablation} shows that using the Haar transform to extract features significantly improves the model's denoising and on-device runtime performance.
 It brings 0.22dB performance gain on SIDD and 1.32ms latency reduction on an iPhone 11.